No Place to Hide (Lost in Space): Plot synopsis

 The spacecraft Gemini 12 was intended to undertake a century-long flight to Alpha Centauri, with its crew in suspended animation.
-The six-person crew consisted of a family of five (the Robinsons) and one geologist (Don West).
+The six-person crew consisted of a family of five (the Robinsons including John, Maureen, Will, Penny, and Judy.) and one geologist (Don West).
 The ship was damaged by a meteor storm shortly after liftoff.
 The resulting damage sent the Gemini 12 out of control, and it was presumed lost in space.

 The disabled ship crashed on a habitable planet.
 After the crash, controlled regeneration awoke the crew from three years in suspended animation.
 After six months on the planet, the ship's captain and family patriarch, Dr. John Robinson, remained hopeful of making repairs and resuming the flight; however, the crew then began to encounter serious weather problems, requiring them to abandon the spacecraft and hurry south to avoid freezing.
 After encountering a giant Cyclops, discovering an abandoned castle in a cave, and undertaking the perilous crossing of an inland sea, they reached a tropical sanctuary where they were observed by aliens.